 Two features are very important for a self-watering planter:

-includes everything you need to grow tomatoes in containers (except tomato seedlings): the planter, 40 quarts of self-watering container mix, 1 pound organic fertilizer (5-6-5), and support cage with 8 foot legs and clips.
+The Tomato Success Kit includes everything you need to grow tomatoes in containers (except tomato seedlings): the planter, 40 quarts of self-watering container mix, 1 pound organic fertilizer (5-6-5), and support cage with 8 foot legs and clips.
 It’s a good thing seedlings aren’t included – you’ll want to choose best container tomato varieties appropriate for your climate.
 Putting the planter together is quick and easy.
 Clear directions for assembly are included.

 With a volume of 10 gallons, the planter is large enough to easily sustain a tomato plant or two.
 It’s twice as large as needed to grow tomatoes successfully.